mitmath/18330/summaries.md

 To do so, instead of starting from *one* initial point $x_0$, we take *two* (distinct) initial starting points $x_0$ and $x_1$.
 Now we use the two data points $(x_0, f(x_0))$ and $(x_1, f(x_1))$ on the graph of the function $f$, and **interpolate** between them: we find the linear function $\ell(x)$ that joins those two points.
 Now we look where $\ell(x)$ intersects the $x$-axis to get the next approximation $x_2$.
 We repeat this process, using at each step the last two $x_i$ values that were produced.

 We showed that this **secant method** (so-called since the line joining two points on a curve is called a **secant**) converges with order $\alpha \simeq 1.62$.
 At first sight this seems to be a slower rate of convergence than for the Newton method.
 However, the secant method requires only *one* new evaluation of the function $f$ at each step, whereas Newton requires us to evaluate $f$ and $f'$ at each step.
 Thus, *per function evaluation* the secant method is more efficient.
 Since we are often trying to find roots of complicated functions, evaluating $f$ determines the speed of the overall method, so the secant method may converge faster in practice.
 This will be problem-dependent.

+## Lecture 6: Feedback from problem set I

+We covered some feedback from problem set I, namely some logistics and tips about how to approach the exercises; see the lecture 6 slides.

+We discussed some points on the exercises from problem set 1.

+We also covered some useful Julia features, especially for constructing arrays.